Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Bottleneck Profiles

 Taking the infimum over all matchings decreases the left hand side and yields $D_{X,Y}(t)$. \end{proof}

-Knowing this, it is interesting when the bottleneck profile becomes zero. \begin{lem} The bottleneck profile $D_{X,Y}(t)$ vanishes for $t>W_\infty(X,Y)$. \end{lem} \begin{proof} By the definition, the bottleneck distance is the smallest $t>0$ such that there is a matching mapping all points within distance $t$.
+Knowing this, it is interesting when the bottleneck profile becomes zero. \begin{lem} $D_{X,Y}(t) = 0 \Leftrightarrow t \ge W_\infty(X,Y)$. \end{lem} \begin{proof} By definition, the bottleneck distance is the smallest $t>0$ such that there is a matching mapping all points within distance $t$.
 In formulas,

 \end{proof}